Eventyret/eventyret/README.md

 # 🧙‍♂️ Eventyret [:heart: Sponsor](https://github.com/sponsors/Eventyret)

-**`T-shaped Developer • Chaos-Resistant Coder • Pokémon-Loving Nerd`**
+**`Senior Software Engineer • T-Shaped Developer • Creator of Almost Done`**

 Hey there — I'm **Simen**, aka **Eventyret** (yes, like a fairytale).
-I work as a Senior Software Engineer at [Sema4.ai](https://sema4.ai), where I help build tools that make developers more powerful without adding more tabs to their browser (well, maybe just one more).
+I'm a Senior Software Engineer on the platform team at [Sema4.ai](https://sema4.ai), where I work on the backend infrastructure and DevOps that powers their enterprise AI agent platform.

-I'm a **T-shaped generalist** with deep roots in **React**, **TypeScript**, **Docker**, and **frontend-focused DX** — but really, I'm happy anywhere there's a terminal, a problem to solve, or a dad joke to tell.
-Frameworks are tools, not religions.
-Code is collaboration.
-And if it helps someone ship with more joy and less stress?
-Count me in.

-Outside of work, I'm the creator of [**Almost Done**](https://almostdone.news) — a cozy, chaotic newsletter for neurodivergent devs who thrive in bursts, forget what they were doing, and still get things (almost) done.
-It’s for the ADHD-coded, AuDHD-aligned, tab-hoarding, perfection-avoiding builders of the web.
-We celebrate creative chaos and build systems that support real humans.

-Also: I love **Pokémon**, **coffee**, **open source**, and that feeling when your terminal prompt looks ✨ just right.
+But here's the thing about me: **I think code should be fun, collaborative, and a little bit magical.** I love diving deep into complex technical problems, mentoring other developers, and building the robust systems that make other people's brilliant ideas actually work.
+Also, I have strong opinions about terminal setups and will absolutely geek out about Docker optimization with you.

 ### 🤝 Wanna Be Dev Friends?